kirbybri/bnl_larTpc_coldElec_fembTest/README.md

 - UDP interface configured to work with femb_udp_core project
 - no power supply or signal generators used

+## Method:
+- measurement script starts a "run".
+Each run has a unique timestamp and metadata variables
+- each run consists of 32 subruns of pedestal data, each recorded with a different FE-ASIC configuration
+- pedestal data is analyzed and RMS measured for each channel in each configuration
+- conversion to ENC is NOT done.
+Note that RMS measurements by themselves are not particularly interesting
+- summary plots and output data are produced
+- measurement script can be run repeatedly in same directory, all output files have unique names

 ## Output:
 - text file containing pedestal RMS measurements in ADC count units for every FE-ASIC configuration and channel.
 - PNG image showing plot of measured pedestal RMS values